KnowageLabs/Knowage-Documentation/administrator-guide/knowage-at-a-glance.rst

 What you can do with Knowage
 ----------------------------

-This section focuses on Knowage analytical and operational funciontalities, administration tools and cross services.
+This section focuses on Knowage analytical and operational functionalities, administration tools and cross services.

 It is important to point out that Knowage adopts an evolutionary approach, allowing you to use and adapt the different features provided by the suite according to your specific needs, and adapt them over time.
 The Server reflects this strategy, guaranteeing security and